transcriptionpro/wuc-new/_posts/2014-10-30-bitcoin-lawyer.md

 </p><p>

 Kind of like we have gold and currency is only one application of gold, but we can also use gold in a watch or in a dental filling or something like that.
 And like our virtual currencies and these smart contracts that are made possible.
-We could have the actual airline tickets be on the blockchain, for example.
+We could have the actual airline tickets be on the <a href="/what-is-immutability">immutable blockchain</a>, for example.
 Or we could have the gift certificates or even the dollar could be issued on the blockchain and it’s theoretically possible.
 So we have a lot of different potential ways that these -- that this new virtual commodity can be applied and can be used.
 Let's see what else is there to kind of cover in this area?

 </p><p>